1.4 Youth policy decision-making

 Key areas of youth policy during the 19th parliamentary term (2017-2021) of the German Parliament (Deutscher Bundestag) are found in the parliamentary work plan (Arbeitsplan).
 They include digitalisation, its opportunities and risks for children and young people; participation; child protection; and child and youth poverty.

-Responsibilities are spread between the federal, regional (Länder) and local levels in line with the basic distribution of competences specified in the Basic Law for the Federal Republic of Germany (Grundgesetz, GG) and the division of tasks specified in the state constitutions (Landesverfassungen).
+Responsibilities are spread between the federal, federal state (Länder) and local levels in line with the basic distribution of competences specified in the Basic Law for the Federal Republic of Germany (Grundgesetz, GG) and the division of tasks specified in the state constitutions (Landesverfassungen).
 The distribution of responsibilities is very complex – some are held jointly at different levels and others overlap, creating conflict.
 It is not possible to go into more detail here.

 Using the regulations in Book 8 of the German Social Code – Child and Youth Services (Sozialgesetzbuch Achtes Buch – Kinder- und Jugendhilfe, SGB VIII) as an example, it is possible to hint at the basic principle of federalism.
 In line with the principles of the federal division of responsibilities, Section 83 SGB VIII says that the federation is responsible for child and youth services only where the initiated policy and ensuing activities are either of supra-regional significance (e.g. national legislation, assistance with activities and structures on a national level) and/or where they cannot be assisted and/or supported by the federal states (Länder) alone.
 It is the federation's job to initiate and assist youth services – for example, via pilot projects financed as part of youth-specific federal assistance programmes.
 In turn, the federal states take the national regulations and adapt them to regional conditions.
 State acts implementing child and youth services law are the result.
 Most states have a state youth welfare office (Landesjugendamt) which acts as the oversight and advisory authority for child and youth services organisations (e.g. youth work, residential care), arranges training programmes for people working in child and youth services, sets up state-based funding initiatives, draws up professional standards and thus has a general influence on the structure of child and youth services.
 The local authority level handles the specific form of child and youth services as part of local governance.
 This results in child and youth services with a wide variety of different structures.